 The purpose of this article is to outline a conceptual framework on mobile applications that support social interactions among users to warrant commercial viability of such applications.
 We build on the social network paradigm to propose an activity-based view on mobile application usage, and theoretically link the pertinent features of mobile social networking applications (MSNAs) to a set of measurement metrics concerning their commercial viability.
 The conceptual framework formulated highlights how MSNAs can be systematically designed and deployed to ensure their commercial viability.
+Link to the article

 PHANG, C.W., SUTANTO, J., TAN, C.H. and ONDRUS, J. (2014).
 Mobile Social Networking Application Viability: A Research Framework.
 International Journal of Accounting and Information Management, 22(4), pp. 321-338.